ARMmbed/mbed-os-5-docs/docs/reference/api/rtos/MemoryPool.md

 ## MemoryPool

 You can use the MemoryPool class to define and manage fixed-size memory pools.
+You can allocate memory blocks of fixed size from the pool using the `alloc` method, which returns a pointer to the block of memory or NULL if there is no space available in the pool.
+The `alloc` function sets the block of memory to zeroes before returning the pointer of the block to the caller.
+It's the user's responsibility to initialize the objects placed in blocks.

 ### MemoryPool class reference